JCHS softball team prepares for region run

 The Lady Panthers improved to 7-5 overall and 3-2 in region play.
 JCHS has 13 region contests remaining to close out the 2023 regular season.

-The first two of those region contests were held Sept.
+The first two of those region contests is scheduled for Sept.
 19, at home against Shiloh.

 JCHS visits Apalachee for a single-game contest Sept.
 21. The two teams split a doubleheader on Aug.
 28.